cockroachdb/docs/cockroachcloud/authorization.md

 Org Developers can read high-level information for all clusters, and monitor all clusters using DB Console.
 {{site.data.alerts.callout_info}}
-This role will is deprecated in favor of more fine-grained roles introduced below.
+This role is deprecated in favor of more fine-grained roles introduced below.
 {{site.data.alerts.end}}

 ### Organization member